History of slavery in the Netherlands: End of the slave trade

 The economic recession of 1773 caused a decline in the entire Dutch merchant shipping industry, including the slave trade.
-When the Dutch Republic delivered weapons and ammunition to the rebels in the American Revolutionary War via the colony of Sint Eustatius, this aroused the British anger.
-When the latter arrested the newly appointed American ambassador Henry Laurens in 1780 on his way to the Dutch Republic, they seized a secret treaty between the city of Amsterdam and the rebels in his luggage.
+When the Dutch Republic delivered weapons and ammunition to the rebels in the American Revolutionary War via the colony of Sint Eustatius, this aroused anger from Britain.
+When the British arrested the newly appointed American ambassador Henry Laurens in 1780 on his way to the Dutch Republic, they seized a secret treaty between the city of Amsterdam and the rebels in his luggage.
 In addition, Britain feared that the Dutch Republic would join the First League of Armed Neutrality, which would further protect trade with the Americans.
 The subsequent Fourth Anglo-Dutch War resulted in a defeat for the Dutch Republic and had major consequences for the Dutch merchant navy and thus the slave trade.
-The British hijacked many Dutch ships, causing the slave trade to fall sharply.
+The British captured many Dutch ships, causing Dutch involvement in the slave trade to fall sharply.
 In 1784, after the war, the slave trade was resumed.
 This was short-lived, however, as the French invaded the Netherlands in 1795.
 The British again went to war with the Batavian Republic, which was now an ally of the French.
 In 1802, the Treaty of Amiens made the resumption of trade possible, but when the British again declared war on the French in 1803, the Dutch slave trade came to an end.
-As in the period from 1799 to 1802, the Dutch plantations came under British protectorate; these were also supplied with slaves by British slave traders.
+As in the period from 1799 to 1802, Dutch colonies came under British control; these were also supplied with slaves by British slave traders.